ChandlerU11/ChandlerU11.github.io/content/posts/review_generizer.md

 ---

 # Motivation
-In my last post where I scraped reviews for Crocs Clogs, I mentioned that I often find myself wishing for a succinct summary of all the reviews for a product.
+In my last post where I scraped reviews for Crocs Clogs, I mentioned that I often find myself wishing for a succinct summary of the reviews for a product.
 Let's flesh that out a bit more.
 What I mean when I say "succinct summary" is that I want a quick understanding of a specific aspect of a given product.
 For example, I know that crocs come in amazing colors already.
 I can see that in the photos.
 But, how do they fit?
 What about their durability?
 I find myself often most concerned with a specific aspect of a product such as those.
 I want to know what people are typically saying about fit and durability.
 Many retailers offer a search bar for reviews, so you can filter reviews on a keyword.
 BUT, searching for "fit" across all crocs reviews would return a ton of samples, and how can we know which ones are representative of the general sentiment people have in regards to fit?
 What if we could give consumers a snapshot of the reviews containing a word or phrase they search for?
 Could we show them a small set of reviews that best represent all the reviews that mention the word "fit", for example?
 I think we can!

 # How to Make it Happen
 Did someone say clustering???
 Because they would be correct.
 Unsupervised clustering of the reviews will allow us to find the most typical subset, and *k*-means will be very helpful here.